gregsaun/prusa_i3_bear_upgrade/half_upgrade/manual/preflight_check_disassembly.md

 1. Hardware parts correspond to [bom](bom.md)
 1. Printed parts correspond to [bom](bom.md)
 1. Verify visually all the printed parts to find defects and imperfections.
 Clean up if necessary.
 1. Disassemble one z-axis-top of your printer and try the bear upgrade version by pushing the smooth rod in the corresponding hole.
-This helps you verify that your parts have been printed with good calibration
+This helps you verify that your parts have been printed with good calibration.
+If it is too tight, use a file to increase hole
 1. Verify positions of V-Slots holes on the frame with [this image](/half_upgrade/doc/vslots_length.png)
 1. Verify your V-Slots' threads length with a screw (M5x20mm or longer), they should be 20mm long at least
 1. Maybe something is interesting for you in the [optional parts](/half_upgrade/optional_parts/)